0v3rride/ShareHunter/README.md

 * Wanted to try something new.

 ### Todo list
-* Create a working version for Linux
+* Create a working version for Linux (Python)
+* Add functionality to enumerate shares as a different user with credentials (PowerShell)